DataBiosphere/leonardo/.github/README.md

 Very similar to the Azure job and will likely be consolidated with it soon.
 They don't differ much; a copy-paste with a different sbt test command.
 They both rely on the same downstream [terra-github-workflows](https://github.com/broadinstitute/terra-github-workflows) jobs.

 ## Publish Java client
 This [job](workflows/publish_java_client.yml) publishes a swagger-generated client for leonardo to artifactory consumable by any JVM application.
-It is used in our automation tests, and by other teams within the broad in their automation tests.
+It is used in our automation tests, and by other teams that depend on leonardo API calls in their application or tests.
-This will run on any PR commits/commits to dev.
-To iterate on the swagger page/client config, it publishes `-SNAP` versions you can consume in your project dependencies.
+This will run on both PR commits and commits to dev.
+The purpose of it running on PR commits is it can help iterate on the swagger page/client changes or fixes.
+Any versions published against a PR will be suffixed with `-SNAP`.
 An example of an sbt import can be found below.
+To find a specific version, you can look at the logs for a run.
 ```
 "org.broadinstitute.dsde.workbench" %% "leonardo-client" % "1.3.6-35973f1-SNAP"
 ```